 Are you looking for a grammar game?
-We have created an engaging card game that focuses on building simple sentences that include a subject, verb and object.
+Try a card game that focuses on building simple sentences that include a subject, verb, and object.

 This card game is played in a similar way to Rummy.

-- Players take it in turns to pick up and put down cards until they can build a sentence that is grammatically correct and a makes sense.
+- Players take turns picking up and putting down cards until they can build a sentence that is grammatically correct and makes sense.

 - The winner of the game is the first person to build three sentences or one ‘trump’ card sentence.